 - Make a logo specifically for Giving Tuesday.
 Use your colours, or the colours of the charity you represent, for a custom design that sets it apart from other organisations.

 - Include photos of volunteers and staff at work.
-It shows contributors where their donations are going, and it engages them in the good that inspires you.
+It shows contributors where their donations are going, and it engages them in the good that inspires them.

 - Connect with other pages.
 Whether you are responding to other Giving Tuesday posts, responding to the comments on your posts, or following other non-profits, engagement is critical here.
 It will often – in likes and donations – be reciprocated.